alexfederlin/jukebox/README.md

 Here you will find all resources I used to build my RFID jukebox project.
 ![Jukebox](https://lh3.googleusercontent.com/pv-Fiz7H5_kjdsXBR3EBHR22OiZAHizz9FE4_JCX-vNBZOEodPO9EkLWWmELTjNF7ljwb6dfjRhJmVQDA4LtR-4do3H9sG23VDzxw5u7QxAFE5a1CvwSMdHjk2XcNW-4wBEnOKUSLL8)

+(All pictures shown here are part of this [Google Photo Album](https://photos.app.goo.gl/Ljl14TL1XvXTWub62))

 ## TL;DR
 It's a box which reads an RFID card, translates it into a folder on the Raspi's SD Card and instructing mpd to play it.
 You also have a display, buttons and a knob.